 The City of Calgary works to preserve as many trees as possible throughout construction, however we know it will be necessary to remove trees in various areas of the Parkway due to the health, species and locations of these trees.
 We are reviewing the tree proximity to construction activity to ensure long-term viability of the trees once construction is complete.
 Following this review, trees in poor condition or those negatively impacted by construction will be removed.

 We are committed to repurposing and replanting trees whenever possible and are currently researching options.
 Current plans are to re-purpose the trees for bird and fish habitat, as well as to be implemented for use as construction materials.
-As a proactive measure, The City has also secured 150 new Memorial Trees from the nursery in Grand Forks, BC for replanting in various locations along the Parkway in the future.
+We intend to replant approximately 250 new trees, as well as flowers and shrubs.
+Included in the 250 new trees, we have 70 Memorial Poplar clones to be re-planted along the barrier.

 Memorial Parkway Program